merdyst/merdyst/README.md

-- 👋 Hi, I’m @merdyst
+- 👋 Hi, I’m @merdyant
-- 👀 I’m interested in self development and product development
+- 👀 I’m interested in self development and product development.
+Currently building cool AI product on Games!
 - 🌱 I’m currently learning in Computing Skill to enhance my skill to tackle future problem
 - 📫 How to reach me https://www.linkedin.com/in/merdyanto/